Skip to the main content

 Duties

-Energy asset management professionals work for companies involved in oil and gas exploration and production.
-They perform administrative tasks to maintain the company’s assets.
+Energy asset management professionals work for companies involved in various energy-related roles.
+These might include oil and gas exploration and production, and renewable energy such as wind or solar power.
+They can also work in other industries that supply renewable energy.
+They perform a wide range of key administrative tasks, such as analysis, coordination, and negotiation, to maintain the company’s assets.
 Energy assets may include:

-• Land rights: surface rights required to build seismic lines, power lines, or pipelines
+• Land rights: surface rights required to access pads and wellsites, power lines, or pipelines, or other energy related land use

 • Mineral rights: rights to the oil, gas, and minerals below the surface